LogoLogo

 Configuration

-Another option is to use Redis as a state provider.
+Another option is to use as a state provider.
 The following set of environment variables can be used to configure this.

 STEADYBIT_AGENT_IDENTIFIER